Caruaru: São João

 Caruaru hosts the world's largest Festa Junina, attracting over 1.5 million visitors.
 Due to its massive attendance, it holds the Guinness World Records title as the largest open-air regional country festival.
 This title should not be confused with the theme of the São João festival in Campina Grande, known as "The Greatest São João in the World," though the official title belongs to Caruaru.

 Since the mid-19th century, Caruaru's São João festivals have drawn visitors from surrounding areas and even Recife.
 Initially organized on private rural estates, they featured bonfires, balloons, fireworks, quadrilha dances, and stalls offering curau, pamonha, corn, and lively entertainment.
 In the 1950s, a fair featuring a wide variety of fireworks typical of Northeast Brazil was a popular attraction for people of all ages.
 Fireworks are now a staple of the festivities.
 They were introduced to Brazil by Portuguese and Spanish immigrants who had learned about them from Chinese and Arab traders.

 With a long tradition of São João celebrations, the festival has been held since 1994 at the Luiz Gonzaga Events Courtyard, a 41,500 m^{2} complex housing the Caruaru Culture Foundation, the Museu do Barro and Museu do Forró, an exhibition pavilion, the Municipal Tourism Secretariat, a stage for performances, and the Vila do Forró, a replica of a typical rural village with a small church, town hall, grocery store, bank, and post office, all built in masonry.

-The vibrant and grand festivities attract over 1.5 million tourists.
-Visitors can enjoy performances by bacamarteiros and fife bands, as well as shows by artists such as Alceu Valença, Dominguinhos, Elba Ramalho, Gilberto Gil, Zé Ramalho, and Nando Cordel.
+The festivities attract over 1.5 million tourists.
+Visitors can see performances by bacamarteiros and fife bands, as well as shows by artists such as Alceu Valença, Dominguinhos, Elba Ramalho, Gilberto Gil, Zé Ramalho, and Nando Cordel.
 They can also sample regional cuisine and dance to traditional Northeastern forró pé-de-serra music.

 Food and drinks are also major attractions and are offered on designated days.
 Options include hot chocolate, quentão, popcorn, pamonha, couscous, corn cake, pé de moleque, rice pudding, canjica, cassava cake, xarém, and stew.
 On June 28, a massive bonfire made of eco-friendly wood is lit in front of the Convent Church.

 Inspired by traditional quadrilhas, the Drilhas, carnival-like blocks similar to Bahia's electric trios, emerged in Caruaru's São João in 1989.
 To preserve the festival's traditions, these trios perform only in the afternoon on Agamenon Magalhães Avenue.
 The oldest and most traditional are the Gaydrilha, featuring men dressed as rural characters, and the Sapadrilha, with women dressed as men, both established in 1989.
 Other drilhas include Piradrilha, Diversãodrilha, Turisdrilha, Trokadrilha, Brinkadrilha, and Nova Drilha.
 In 2009, the São João de Caruaru honored the centennial of Mestre Vitalino, the city's famous ceramist, and was registered as Pernambuco's Intangible Heritage by the Legislative Assembly of Pernambuco.